 ‘Oh, I am so sorry ma’am!
 That’s so horrible! ‘ Rajni fumbled for words to console her boss who was known to be a tough cookie but was actually broken inside.
 ‘What about the man, ma’am?
 Did he harass you also later on?’

 ‘No Rajni.
 Thankfully he vanished from there.
-Perhaps Naheed’s death had frightened her into fleeing for his safety.’
+Perhaps Naheed’s death had frightened him into fleeing for his safety.’

 ‘That’s a relief though he deserved to rot in hell.’
 Rajni spoke through clenched teeth.
-She could barely hide her anger despite having seeing even more brutal crimes during her police job.
+She could barely hide her anger despite having seen even more brutal crimes during her police job.

 ‘He did, Rajni.
 Do you think I got into police to let him escape so easily.
 I hounded him out of his hell hole within a few months of joining police.
 He had several similar cases against him and that made my revenge easier.
 He’s serving life term for his sins.’